offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 # MARKDOWN_ESTIMATE_OWNERSHIP\s*\n([\s\S]+)\n\s*# MARKDOWN_ESTIMATE_OWNERSHIP\s*[\n$]
 ```

-Any internal node fan outs that touched a leaf node potentially identify some region of a blossom.
+Any internal node fan outs that touch a leaf node potentially identify some region of a blossom.
 If any of these "leaf node touching" fan outs overlap (walk over any of the same nodes), they're merged together.
 The final set of merged fan outs should capture the blossoms within a tree.

 ```{output}
 ch8_code/src/clustering/Soft_HierarchialClustering_NeighbourJoining_v2.py